Physics-50/General/docs/error-propagation.md

 ## Functions of a Single Measured Quantity

 In the [uncertainty introduction](uncertainty-introduction), we discussed methods for finding the uncertainty for a direct measurement.
 Often, however, we must do some calculations with our raw data to arrive at the result we are actually interested in.
-Once we use a measured quantity in a calculation, we have to keep track of the uncertainty in our calculated result due to uncertainty in the original measurement.
-Keeping track in this way is called **_error propagation_**.
+Turning an uncertainty in a measured quantity into the uncertainty it causes in a calculated result is called **_error propagation_**.
 There is really only one basic formula that governs error propagation, and we will develop it right now.

 Suppose we have a quantity, $$x$$, which we can measure directly with uncertainty $$\delta x$$.
 There is a function $$f(x)$$ whose value we are interested in knowing.
 Being uncertain about $$x$$ will clearly cause some uncertainty in $$f$$, so we will call this uncertainty $$\delta f$$.
 The sketched graph below may give us some inspiration about how to calculate $$\delta f$$: